zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/dispatchables-and-events.md

 }
 ```

-As you can see in the above snippet, we use `#[pallet::generate_deposit(pub(super) fn deposit_event)]` which allows us to deposit a
+As you can see in the above snippet, we use:

+`#[pallet::generate_deposit(pub(super) fn deposit_event)]`

-specifc event using the pattern below:
+This allows us to deposit a specifc event using the pattern below:

 ```rust
 Self::deposit_event(Event::Success(var_time, var_day));
 ```

 In order to use events inside our pallet, we need to have the `Event` type declared inside our pallet's configuration trait, `Config`.
 Additionally &mdash; just as
 when adding any type to our pallet's `Config` trait &mdash; we need to let our runtime know about it.

 This pattern is the same as when
 we added the `KittyRandomness` type in [Part II of this tutorial](/docs/Tutorials/Kitties/create-kitties#2-implementing-randomness) and has already been included from the initial scaffolding of our codebase:

 ```rust